SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: METHOD

-The third layer of the encoder typically captures better feature representations than the others \cite{b28}.
-Through extensive experiments, we ultimately distribute more computation to the third encoder stage with an ARFM module ratio of [4, 4, 21, 4], respectively.
-A skip connection is utilized inside each stage to address the issue of vanishing gradients and facilitate information flow.
-Our encoder generates four feature representations of size \(\{ 1 \times (112 \times 2^i) \times \frac{H}{2^{2+i}} \times \frac{W}{2^{2+i}} \}\) in four different stages where \( i = \{0, 1, 2, 3\} \), which are passed to the decoder through skip connections.
-All modules are connected in the sequence shown in Fig. 2.
+We emphasize the third encoder stage, using an ARFM module ratio of [4, 4, 21, 4] for optimal computation distribution.
+Skip connections are employed to maintain gradient flow.
+The encoder produces four feature maps of size \( \{ 1 \times (112 \times 2^i) \times \frac{H}{2^{2+i}} \times \frac{W}{2^{2+i}} \}\), where \( i = \{0, 1, 2, 3\} \), which are linked to the decoder via skip connections.
+The module sequence is illustrated in Fig.\ref{fig1}.